Welcome to PMConnection

 1. Don’t take this exam lightly!

 - There are 180 questions.
-You must answer them within 4 hours
+You must answer them within 230 minutes (a little less than 4 hours)

 - Content is pulled not only from PMBOK but also various other sources